pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/datadog/_index.md

 }&gt;;</pre>
 {{% md %}}

-A mapping containing `recovery_window` and `trigger_window` values, e.g. `last_15m`.
+A mapping containing `recoveryWindow` and `triggerWindow` values, e.g. `last15m`.
 Can only be used for, and are required for, anomaly monitors.
-* `recovery_window` describes how long an anomalous metric must be normal before the alert recovers.
+* `recoveryWindow` describes how long an anomalous metric must be normal before the alert recovers.

 {{% /md %}}
 </div>
 <h3 class="pdoc-member-header" id="MonitorState-thresholds">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-datadog/blob/06e9c1e1db4afd10e4d73427db032955e67392c7/sdk/nodejs/monitor.ts#L342">property <b>thresholds</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-datadog/blob/d9a3c98a241117709c0ac0993d36a33cc3740e08/sdk/nodejs/monitor.ts#L342">property <b>thresholds</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'></span>thresholds?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;{